Web Typography

 Getting started with webfonts!

 The best way to use a webfont is to embed it in your CSS file.
-To do this create a directory in your web project called fonts.
-Using the transfonter tool below in the resources create your webfont files and copy them into your fonts folder.
-To use them follow this format in your CSS file.
+To do this, create a directory in your web project called fonts.
+Using the transfonter tool below in the resources, create your webfont files and copy them into your fonts folder.
+To use them, follow this format in your CSS file.

-Then to use the font within your CSS all you have to do is add the following attribute to the properties of your element: font-family: 'FONTNAME', fall-back;.
-It is important that you always put a fall-back after your font family in what's called the font stack.
+Then, to use the font within your CSS, all you have to do is add the following attribute to the properties of your element: font-family: 'FONTNAME', fall-back;.
+It is important that you always put a fallback after your font family in what's called the font stack.
 For instance: serif, sans-serif or cursive.
-Use your judgment which would be the best fall-back for your font style.
+Use your judgment, which would be the best fallback for your font style.

 Here is an example of a finished h1 element in CSS with a font family assigned called "Open Sans Light":